confluentinc/event-streaming-patterns/docs/event/schema-on-read.md

 ```

 In another example, if the use case warrants writing different event types into a single stream, with Apache Kafka you could set the "subject naming strategy" to register schemas against the record type, instead of the Kafka topic.
-Schema Registry will then let schema evolution and compatibility checking to happen within the scope of each event type instead of the topic.
+Schema Registry will then let [Schema Evolution](../event-stream/schema-evolution.md) and [Schema Compatibility](../event-stream/schema-compatibility.md) checking to happen within the scope of each event type instead of the topic.

 The consumer application can read schema versions assigned to the data type, and in the case where there are different data types in any given stream, the application can cast each event to the appropriate type at processing time and follow the appropriate code path: